joelborellis/MCP-server-fastapi-containerapp/README.md

 - [`client-sse-llm.py`](#client-sse-llmpy) — Main client script
 - MCP server required (e.g. `sports.py` + FastAPI wrapper)
-- Valid API key for SSE handshake
+- Valid API key for SSE handshake (this is just for demo purposes to show some security when accessing the Container App)

 ---